SrijanSriv/ruralclient/README.md

 npm run dev # start app in dev mode
 ```

-The server-url has been hardcoded for ease of using
+The server-url has been hardcoded for ease of use